Beyond the Rage. In Conversation with Chi Thai

 Chi Thai is the producer of Paris Zarcilla's debut feature film Raging Grace, a horror drama about an undocumented Filipina worker and her daughter.
 She has been Cannes Lions finalist three times, she is CE50 production company’s voting BAFTA member and Screen International Screen Star of Tomorrow 2021

-I am lucky enough to be stuck in a COVID bubble for the film with this brilliant woman, and its my immense pleasure to share with you some of her wisdom, rage and creative tips.
+I am lucky enough to be stuck in a COVID bubble for the film with this brilliant woman, and it’s my immense pleasure to share with you some of her wisdom, rage and creative tips.

 Have you always wanted to be a film producer?